MinimackStudios/compressly/README.md

 **Compressly** is a desktop app built with Electron that compresses images and videos to a target file size.
 It’s designed to be simple, fast, and useful—especially for people who need lightweight media without sacrificing quality.

-There are many tools for compressing videos, but few that also support images, fewer still that work entirely offline, and even fewer that don't have some sort of file size limit or require some sort of payment for the "full app".
+There are many tools for compressing videos, but few that also support images, fewer still that work entirely offline, and even fewer that don't have some sort of file size limit or require some sort of payment for the "full experience".

 So I decided: Why not make my own?
 With little to no coding experience, I used GitHub Copilot to help bring it to life—prompting, refining, and troubleshooting until it matched my vision.
 Compressly is the result of persistence, curiosity, and creative direction.